Protection From Abuse Orders

 What protection can I get?

-The petition simply asks that you describe the abuse incident(s) and the approximate date the abuse took place.
+The petition simply asks that you describe the abuse incident(s) and around what dates the abuse took place.
 Therefore, if the Judge believes you are in danger of further abuse the Judge can order any or all of the following:

 - order the abuse to stop;